-- 1. From the Waveform screen for the slicer pad, touch the menu item with the three dots "...".
-This will display the Waveform Slicing menu. - 2.
+From the Waveform screen for the slicer pad, touch the menu item with the

 Touch Scan and then use a control knob to select a Threshold percentage for the sensitivity of the scan.
 The lower the threshold, the higher the number of slices that will be created.
 Touch OK when you are ready to scan.
 (You can touch anyplace outside of the Threshold field to cancel the scan.)
-Bitbox will detect and create slice points in the file automatically.
+Bitbox mk2 will detect and create slice points in the file automatically.
 The slice points are shown as pink horizontal lines with a small pink square near the bottom.